-Each year, Property Management Business Solutions LLC, the franchisor of Real Property Management, forecasts the economic outlook for landlords and rental property investors.
+Each year, Real Property Management SPV LLC, the franchisor of Real Property Management, forecasts the economic outlook for landlords and rental property investors.
 Our forecast for 2017 was 90 percent accurate, so we seem to have a good feel for what landlords and investors can anticipate in the coming year.

 We have five predictions for 2018.